Koreatown mini split install with startup proof.

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Koreatown, that question matters before equipment is ordered because condensate pumps, ductless placement, compact filtration, and building access rules.
 A clean ductless mini split scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-What a Koreatown homeowner is actually asking before booking a mini split install
+Questions a Koreatown buyer types before approving a mini split install

 Koreatown search intent for mini split install.